kaminiwalunj/mslearn-fabric/Instructions/Labs/07-real-time-analytics.md

 This lab takes approximately **30** minutes to complete.

-Note: You'll need a Microsoft Fabric license to complete this exercise.
+> **Note**: You'll need a Microsoft Fabric license to complete this exercise.
 Complete the previous task to proceed further.

 ## Create a workspace